Hello readers! In this post, we’ll discuss the different types of casting process and their uses using illustrations.

-- The patterns are sent to the moulding stage, in which moulds are prepared either in sand or a material with the help of pattern so that a cavity of the desired shape is produced.
+- The patterns are sent to the molding stage, in which molds are prepared either in sand or a material with the help of a pattern so that a cavity of the desired shape is produced.

 - To get a hollow portion, cores are prepared in core boxes.
-The moulds and cores are then baked to impart strength and finally assembled for pouring.
+The molds and cores are then baked to impart strength and assembled for pouring.

-- The moulding can be done either by hand or with the help of machines.
+- The molding can be done either by hand or with the help of machines.

-- Proper mould design and arrangement for a flow of molten metal is very important for the production of sound castings
+- Proper mold design and arrangement for a flow of molten metal are essential for producing sound castings.

 3. Melting and casting

-- The molten metal is now taken in ladles and poured into the moulds
+- Molten metal is now taken in ladles and poured into the molds.

-- The moulds are then allowed to cool so that the molten metal in the mould solidifies.
+- The molds are then allowed to cool so that the molten metal in the mold solidifies.

-- Casting is then taken out by breaking the moulds and they are sent to the cleaning section
+- Casting is then taken out by breaking the molds, and they are sent to the cleaning section.

-- The casting is sent to fettling section where the unnecessary projections, the adhering sand removed, and the entire surface made clean and uniform
+- The casting is sent to the fettling section, where the unnecessary projections and the adhering sand are removed, and the entire surface is made clean and uniform.

 - Some castings required heat treatment also, which is done during this state only